Beta · 20 free units · worth $499 each

 How difficult is installation?

 For most standard gate openers, about 20-30 minutes.
-The Hub connects to your gate opener with two wires (I tell you exactly which terminals to use).
+The Hub connects to your gate opener with two wires (we tell you exactly which terminals to use).
 The Tag sticks to your windshield with adhesive.
 You'll need a screwdriver and basic comfort opening up your gate opener's control box.
-If you'd rather have a pro handle it, I'm building a network of installer partners and can recommend one in your area.
+If you'd rather have a pro handle it, we have installer partners ready and can recommend one in your area.

 What if I don't want the gate to open?